nobasecode/payg-golang/README.md

-- If you build a CaaS platforme with PAYG system, you will need this script
+- If you want to build a Containers as a Service (CaaS) platforme with Pay As You Go (PAYG) system, you will need this script
 - Golang script for counting containers running time in Docker platforme